dgaydukov/cert-ocpjp11/files/ocpjp11.md

 true
 ```

-List.of & list.copyOf - static methods that create unmodifiable (can’t add, remove, change) list, and can’t take null (they throw NPE if any element passed is null),
+`List.of` & `List.copyOf` - static methods that create unmodifiable (can’t add, remove, change) list, and can’t take null (they throw NPE if any element passed is null),
 List.of can takes 0 to n params, varags (so you can pass array).
 If you pass list there it will be treated as regular object - list of 1 list will be created.
 List.copyOf - can take only collection.
 Immutable vs Unmodifiable.
 Unmodifiable - is just a view, although you can't modify it directly, if underlying collection, has been modified, this view will reflect changes.